-For all Participents of the Performance Sailtraining in English during the Winter 20/21 and maybe following Times, this is an overview on what the Training is for.
+For all Participents of the Performance Sailtraining in English during the Winter, this should be an overview on what the Training is for.

 We sail with a Archambault M 34, which is a 34 Foot Racing Yacht with all Sailtrimm, Racing Sails and Elektronic.
 Always going fast and work on the best VMG.
 The Boat is based in Real Club Nautico in Palma at the Muelle Principal next to the Club House.
 You are always welcome to past by and have a look.